- Annual fee

 Points can be flexibly redeemed in increments of $25 or more, and you’ll also receive some key insurance benefits, including out-of-province/country travel emergency medical insurance and mobile device insurance.

 Plus, drivers can link and use their CIBC Dividend Visa Infinite card with Journie Rewards to automatically save up to 10 cents per litre at participating Pioneer, Fas Gas, Ultramar and Chevron gas stations.

-- Digital-only welcome bonus: earn 15% cash back welcome bonus of up to $300 (first 4 statements).
+- Digital-only welcome bonus: earn 10% cash back welcome bonus of up to $200 (first 4 statements).
 Offer not available to QC residents.
 Terms and conditions apply.